 While R.H.
 Kincheloe, one of the original settlers in the valley, assisted a neighboring farmer, three Indians viciously attacked his family.
 His wife, Sarah Ware Kincheloe, was left fighting for her life from an estimated 12 arrow and lance wounds, and her friend, Mrs. Bowlin, dead.
 Fortunately, their children were able to hide and did not sustain any injuries, but the attack led Kincheloe to move his recovering wife and family north.
 He purchased property from the European and American Colonization Society in 1870, platted the land, and settled the town of Montana, Texas, later renamed Utopia.
 Legend has it, the stone structure on the Utopia River Retreat site, now known as the Fortress, was originally constructed as a fort with gunports for defense against the Indian incursions into the valley.
 Joseph Hastler, a stonemason, is thought to have been responsible for the construction, as he built several other stone structures in Utopia.

-The first wedding on the property took place in 1861 when John C. Ware, the son of the valleys first settler Captain Ware, married Elizabeth Ann Finley, daughter of Waresvilles first postmaster.
-R.H.
-Kincheloe, one of the original settlers in the valley purchased the property in 1870 from the European and American Colonization Society.
 Sources place L.D.
-Bownds in the valley as early as 1882, when he spent the first night in a rock house at Kincheloe Flat later buying it.
-In 1885, Bownds moved from Arkansas with his wife Sue, two children, his mother, and uncle, and three orphan children.
+Bownds in the valley as early as 1882, when he spent the first night in a rock house at Kincheloe Flat.
+He later acquired the tract of land including the fort from Kincheloe, and in 1885, Bownds moved from Arkansas with his wife Sue, two children, his mother, uncle, and three orphan children.